-The journey was an hour due to some traffic but once you reach this beautiful town you simply forget about the journey.
-We spent the evening walking round the narrow lanes and market stalls and walked down all the way to the beach.
-It is a steep walk down the hill but one you will enjoy and it does mesmerize you.
-There are some unbelievable views from the beach as you look at the beautiful town literally carved into the mountain.
+The normal journey should not take more than 40 minutes but during the peak summer holidays you could get a fair bit of traffic which could increase this to over an hour easily.
+I must admit once you get off the bus and get that first glimpse of Positano you forget all about the journey.
+We spent the evening walking round the narrow lanes and market stalls all the way to the beach.
+It is a steep walk down hill but one which you will enjoy going through the shops and admiring the beauty of this fairytale town.
+There are some unbelievable views from the beach of the town literally carved into the mountain.
 The different coloured houses add to the beauty of this gorgeous town.
-We had a lovely dinner in one of the many restaurants nestled at the foot of the hill along the beach.
-A bit of local shopping and finished off with a Gelato,yes again and this will feature every day. .
+We had a lovely dinner in one of the many restaurants dotted along the beach and I would highly recommend this.
+A bit of local shopping and finished off with a Gelato, which you just can’t miss when you are in Italy.

-Some great souvenir shops and local perfumes and cosmetics.
-Ahh and not to miss the locally made Limóncello.
+Some great souvenir shops and not to miss the locally made Limóncello.

 Day 3.
 Capri & Anna Capri

 You get beautiful views of the sea and the island on the way up so keep your camera ready.
 After you reach the top there are plenty of shops and restaurants and places to buy souvenirs.
 There are some high end designer labels if you fancy.
 Just in the middle of the town is a bus station where you can take a bus or get a taxi to go further up to Anna Capri (a must).
-This time we decided to take the taxi with the open top this was a ride of a lifetime.
+This time we decided to go with the taxi and with that open top this was a ride of a lifetime.
 It’s a 20 minute ride at a cost of €25 and one of the most scenic drives I have ever taken.
-On reaching the town centre it looks like a set out of the movies with beautiful houses flowers in full bloom everywhere you look small shops and cafes.
-White is the theme with majority of the buildings in this colour and the dashes of the most clourful flowers.
-We walked along the narrow lanes and had a snack at this family owned pizzeria which had no seating but seemed famous as there were plenty of locals and tourists getting their share of the delicious pizza.
-We spent some more time and soaked in the beauty of Anna Capri.

 Day 4.
 Amalfi